 The solenoid of a paintball marker is the physical connection between the electronics and pneumatics.
-The electronics control the firing action whereas the pneumatics comprimise the mechanism that actually carries out the firing.
+The firing action is precisely timed via electronics whereas the pneumatics comprimise the mechanical mechanism carrying out the firing action.
 Solenoids are electromagnet-based devices which control a pneumatic valve in the case of Shockers.
-The valve switches airflow within the marker, simultaneously pressurizing and depressurizing different parts to actuate the valve system.
+The valve switches airflow within the marker, simultaneously pressurizing and depressurizing different parts to actuate the firing valve assembly.
 Every electronic marker uses a solenoid, although there are many differences in some of the valves used in other applications.The Shocker's solenoid is located attached to the underside of the body, within the grip frame.

 The purpose of the solenoid is to take in pressurized air and shunt it to one of two possible output ports.
-This makes the solenoid in the Shocker a four-way valve, meaning it has two inputs and two outputs.
+This makes the Shocker's solenoid a "four-way" valve, meaning it has two outputs and two exhausts.
 The output air is delivered to the solenoid inserts, where it leads to the bolt sleeve and forces the bolt in one direction (either forward or back).

 Solenoid Types: (Parker vs. Humphrey)